Help, my oil furnace is not working!

 Next, look for the reset button on the furnace control module.
 If it is popped, the problem with your furnace not running could be fuel related.
 Press the reset button ONCE and check your oil tank and in-line filter.
 If the button doesn’t quickly pop back up or won’t reset, give us a call to schedule a service visit.

 There may be error codes or faults showing on the furnace.
 We recommend writing down anything that is flashing to help our technicians if they need to service your system.
 Reset the equipment by turning the power off to the equipment.
 Waiting two minutes and then turning the power back on.
 If it turns back on, we still recommend scheduling a service visit to evaluate the system and review the codes you found.

 Next, check the intake/exhaust pipe.
 If you have a high efficiency furnace, or any furnace that does not vent into a chimney, find the intake and exhaust pipes.
 Typically, these pipes are white PVC and can be found by tracing the location from your furnace to the outdoors.
 Verify nothing is obstructing the intake or exhaust pipe.
 If there is, clear the obstruction, and recycle your furnace (turning the service switch off, and back on after a few seconds).
 Your furnace will then attempt to ignite.
 If it does not resume normal operation, do not hesitate to call and we will have a service professional evaluate your equipment.

 Finally, be sure to schedule routine maintenance yearly to keep your heating system operating at optimal levels.
 Routine maintenance also can catch small problems before they turn into a major issue.
 Routine maintenance also boosts efficiency which drives down heating costs and can extend the life of your heating system by up to 30%.

 Need to schedule a service appointment?
-Contact us today!
+Contact the Cool Crew today!